Joch2520/scpper.js/doc/Api.md

 ### Response

-Different from HelloEdit's version of scpper.js, what synced methods return are object-based, with custom defined classes.
+Different from HelloEdit's version of scpper.js, in the promise returned by the methods are object-based, with custom defined classes.
-With async methods, a promise will be returned containing the object of the same response as its synced counterpart.

 For structures, please refer to the [Structures Documentaion](Structures.md).